durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 In this lab, you will complete the following tasks:

-+ Task 1: Accessing Microsoft Entra ID (previously referred to as Azure Active Directory) through the Microsoft 365 Admin portal and through the Azure portal
++ Task 1: Accessing Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal
 + Task 2: Creating a basic group
 + Task 3: Create a new user in the Microsoft Entra ID and explore some of the services
 + Task 4: Sign in to the user first time